OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

  - Engineering
 ---

-My [previous article](link) did a deep dive into the new [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project).
-The article covered a variety of scenarios except for multi-tenancy.
-In this article, I will do a deep dive into the multi-tenancy functionality of the [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project).
+One of my favorite features in Octopus Deploy is [Multi-Tenancy](https://octopus.com/docs/deployments/patterns/multi-tenant-deployments).
+When working on applications where each customer gets their own "world" either by hosting the software themselves or by spinning up unique infrastructure per customer, the Multi-Tenancy feature in Octopus Deploy solves many problems.
+My [previous article](link) did a deep dive into the new [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) and covered a variety of scenarios except for multi-tenancy.
+In this article, I will do a deep dive into the multi-tenancy functionality of the [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) and how you can use it to manage your multi-tenancy releases better.

 :::success
 This article assumes you read the previous article.
 It will touch on some similar topics, but it isn't a full rehash.